Rhus microphylla, Littleleaf Sumac

 Size: Up to 15 feet or so.

-Growth Form: Shrub, small tree; multiple crooked branches, intricately branched; spinescent twigs; bark dark grey to black, smooth and later becoming scaly.
+Growth Form: Shrub, small tree; multiple crooked branches, intricately branched; spinescent twigs; bark dark gray to black, smooth and later becoming scaly.

 Leaves: Green, dull green, leathery or not, shiny or not; pilose, sessile; deciduous; leaves about 1 ½ inches long; pinnately-compound, 5 to 9 leaflets; flowers appear before the leaves.